Dr.Reddy’s Laboratories (NYSE:RDY) Rating Lowered to Strong Sell at ValuEngine

-ValuEngine lowered shares of Dr.Reddy’s Laboratories (NYSE:RDY) from a sell rating to a strong sell rating in a research note published on Wednesday, ValuEngine reports.
+Dr.Reddy’s Laboratories (NYSE:RDY) was downgraded by research analysts at ValuEngine from a “sell” rating to a “strong sell” rating in a report issued on Wednesday, ValuEngine reports.

 Dr.Reddy’s Laboratories Company Profile